Open Fetal Vesicostomy for Posterior Urethral Valves

 An ultrasound revealed that the child, at 20 weeks’ gestation, Meg Brinker was carrying had a distended bladder and accompanying oligohydramnios.
-Assuming her child, Adin, had an obstruction, Meg’s doctors referred her to the Fetal Care Center of Cincinnati.
+Assuming her child, Adin, had an obstruction, Meg’s doctors referred her to the Cincinnati Children's Fetal Care Center.

 Because oligohydramnios occurring before 24 weeks of gestation profoundly affects fetal lung development, doctors from the Fetal Care Center, including Polzin, Timothy Crombleholme, MD, Foong-Yen Lim, MD, and Pramod P. Reddy, MD, determined intervention was necessary and met with Meg and her husband, Ray, to outline the treatment options.
 With the counseling of the fetal team, Meg and Ray opted for open fetal surgery and fetal vesicostomy (sewing the bladder open on the baby’s lower abdomen) rather than a shunting procedure to increase the likelihood of preserving Adin’s kidney function.